 - 1. Start the postgresql service - 1.
 In Windows Command Prompt or PowerShell execute the following commands: n et start postgresql-x64-9.5 - 2.
-Restart tomcat service (to register the application on the database) - 1.
-Double click on Apache Tomcat Properties in system tray.
+Restart tomcat service (to register the application on the database) - Double click on Apache Tomcat Properties in system tray.
 In General tab, click St op to stop tomcat service. - 2.
 Click Start to start tomcat service.

-of this service is installed on your server and use this name in the commands listed above.
-For example, if you have installed Postgresql 9.4 the command 2b will be net stop postgresql-x64-9.4 How to recover from RPC failure error
+Version 9.5 of PostgreSQL service in these article is an example.
+Check which version of this service is installed on your server and use this name in the commands listed above.
+For example, if you have installed Postgresql 9.4 the command 2b will be net stop postgresql-x64-9.4

+How to recover from RPC failure error